joegnis/ansible-provision/README.md

   * Github
   * NAS
 * Remove the line added in the file opened by `sudo visudo`
+* Make sure the repositories source is reachable
 * (Optional) Install VirtualBox Extension Pack for USB 2.0 Support
   * Version *must* match that of the VirtualBox installed.
 Download [here](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).